jssavenger/handwritten_recognition_emin_ocak/README.md

 # About the Project
 This repository contains a model trained to classify handwritten digits and covers the usage of this model.
 The model processes visual data to make numerical predictions.

-# Installation Follow the steps below to run the project on your local machine.
+"Installation Follow the steps below to run the project on your local machine."

 pip install requirements.txt
 python main.py